 List of Defaulters

-See Clause 5.5.1.4.
+See 5.5.1.4.

 Site Inspection

 Site Inspection is the process by the ULB officials to check that the connection is not illegal and is as per the relevant rules, safety measures and guidelines.
 This form of inspection may occur whenever the ULB find suitable.
 Show Cause Notice can be issued to following citizen if citizen violates the rules or if a complaint is raised against it.